 Opening an API can be a significant investment.
 So how will you make money out of it?
 How will your product and company be better off after this investment?
 There are many ways to approach this, but here are a few possible paths to capitalizing on your API.

 - Charge for access.
 Monetize the API itself by charging for API usage.
 This approach has worked great for companies like DropBox, but keep in mind that to do this, you’ll need to build all the tracking mechanisms as well.

 - Improve sales conversion.
 Increase the revenue of your core product because the API makes it more attractive and easy to sell.

 - Sell professional services.
-This requires creating a professional services team, but if done correctly, the margins can be excellent.
+This requires creating a professional services team, but the margins can be excellent if done correctly.

 - Sell applications.
 Use the API as a platform to build new components that you can sell for additional revenue through an app marketplace.
 Or charge a markup on apps built by others and sold in your marketplace.
 Or both!

 Recommended podcast episode: How to Incorporate Services in Product Companies

 #3 Be ready for a significant increase in operating expenses.